Welcome To CIL

 jewel of our community, attains the highest standards in

-are so excited to begin offering this same degree of excellence in child
+are so excited to start offering, since 2004, this same degree of excellence in child

-development, parent education, and community services in our sister City
+development, parent education, staff training, and community services in our sister City

 of Signal Hill at our brand new state-of